Google Index Coverage Report (Crawling & Indexing Issues):

 Discovered - currently not indexed

-When Google have discovered the page, but it has not crawled, or indexed.
-This coverage report is discovered currently not indexed.
+When Google have discovered the page, not crawled or indexed, the coverage report is discovered currently not indexed.

 Google delayed the crawl because it normally wanted to crawl the URL but anticipated that doing so might cause the site to become overloaded.